ACCA vs CPA: Differences & Career Prospects | Zell Education

 Strategic Business Reporting (SBR)

-The paper is called SBR Shortly and is known as the P2 paper of the ACCA curriculum.
+The paper is called SBR shortly and is known as the P2 paper of the ACCA curriculum.

 • Establishing a framework for financial reporting within a business context.